airamez/codando-live/SQL/SQL_Overview.md

 ## SELECT command

-The SELECT command is used to select/retrieve data from a database.
+The SELECT command is used to select/retrieve data.

 ### Select Sintaxe